simone-di-paolo/open-slider/README.md

 ## Description

-React Open Slider is a lightweight and highly customizable slider component for React applications.
+React Open Slider **will be** a lightweight and highly customizable slider component for React applications.
 It's designed to be easy to integrate and adapt to various use cases, whether you need a simple image carousel or a more complex content slider.

 ## Features